Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Right-side outside chain turn

 Start from an [open] position.
-The footwork is the same as a right-side pass.
+The footwork is the same as a [right-side inside turn].
 The handwork is different.
 On step 1 do a prep to your [right], and do not do a prep for step 2, instead, go directly into a [J-hook] (rotating clockwise) over her head.
 You have to be fast.
 It takes 2.5 chain turns.

 #### Right-side inside pass into parallel position